Excellence in Teaching Awards

 The College of Agriculture and Natural Resources (CANR) offers two Excellence in Teaching Awards meant to recognize individuals who have demonstrated a commitment to quality scholarship of teaching as evidenced by their contributions to teaching and learning and demonstrated success in these areas.

 Individuals nominated for these awards must be CANR faculty, academic specialists or instructors who are teaching during the fall, spring or summer semesters of the current academic year.

 Faculty, staff and students are encouraged to submit nominations; please note that nominators must work with the nominee to prepare the materials of application.
+Student nominations are encouraged.
 Students should contact their department or school awards committee for assistance in preparing a nomination.
+Please note that students must work with nominees in the preparation of the application packet.
 Self-nominations are accepted.

 - Established Teacher Award is awarded to individuals with 5 or more years (preference to those with > 5 years at MSU) teaching experience (not including graduate teaching) at one of the following ranks: tenure system (non-emeriti) faculty, fixed-term faculty, academic specialists and instructors.